Lorino, Chukotka Autonomous Okrug

 Lorino (Лорино; Chukchi: Ԓьурэн, Ḷ'urèn, lit. found camp; Naukan: Lluughraq) is a rural locality (a selo) in Chukotsky District of Chukotka Autonomous Okrug, Russia.
 It is located on the boundary of the Chukchi Sea and the Bering Sea.
 Population: Municipally, Lorino is subordinated to Chukotsky Municipal District and incorporated as Lorino Rural Settlement.

 Geography

-Lorino is the largest indigenous village in the whole autonomous okrug and larger even than Lavrentiya, the administrative centre of the district, which is found to the north-west.
+Lorino is the largest indigenous village in the whole autonomous okrug and larger even than Lavrentiya, the administrative centre of the district, which is found to the north-east.
 The village is located on the shores of the Bering Sea, on the Mechigmen spit. it is 40.5 km to the district centre.
 Near the village are the Lorinski (Kukunyskie) hot springs.

 History

 The name "Lorino" comes from the Chukchi "льурэн" (lyuren), meaning "found camp".
 The first mention of Lorino comes from the 18th century, with the modern Chukchi village located on the site of the former Eskimo settlement of Nukak [6].
 The main occupations of the inhabitants are sea mammal hunting, reindeer herding and fishing and the village is the base for the municipal agricultural enterprise "Keper" (Кэпэр).
 A fox farm was established in the village in 1955 and a processing factory for seafood and meat canning was opened in 2009.